Why Sex Should Not Be The Only Indicator of Health in Marriage

 My husband and I have gone through seasons when sex was, well, not up there due to various things going on in our lives.

-But I believed a couple’s sex life measures the greatness of marriage – so I beat up on myself and us.
+But since I believed a couple’s sex life measures the greatness of marriage, I beat up on myself and us.

 In spite of the fact that our life outside the bedroom was flourishing; we were good friends, we were laughing and growing; we were working hard to build a great marriage overall.

 Let me say it again; sex is important.
-So important that God created us to release feel-good hormones during lovemaking which bind our hearts in extraordinary ways.
-See 4 Reasons to Make Love Even When You Don’t Feel Like
+So important that God created us to release feel-good hormones during lovemaking which bind our healthy hearts in extraordinary ways.

-Lovemaking is a profound love language for most husbands.
-As wives, we sleep better after sex.
+When it’s healthy, mutual and honoring, lovemaking is a profound love language for spouses.
+We sleep better after sex.
 We feel less stressed.
-We are less jumpy and more willing to go the extra mile for our spouse.
+We are less jumpy and more willing to go the extra mile for our healthy spouse and marriage.

 But it is not everything.